lacusdoloris/medium-sized-industrialisation/docs/source/user/guides/energy-production.rst

   doing.

-- LPG can be centrifuged from Refinery Gas alongside Methane as a byproduct; as methane is your best shot for hydrogen production (see :ref:`element-hydrogen`) you will be needing a lot of it anyway.
+- LPG can be centrifuged from Refinery Gas alongside Methane as a byproduct; as methane is your best shot for hydrogen production (see :ref:`el-hydrogen`) you will be needing a lot of it anyway.

   One bucket of LPG burns for 320k EU, and one bucket of methane burns for 112k EU, for a total of 432k EU per bucket of refinery gas (minus processing costs).